JKniaaa/SC1015-Mini-Project/README.md

 ### 3. Data Modelling
 We now try to find the best model to predict whether employee salary (USD) is `above_median` using predictors `experience_level`, `remote_ratio` and `company size`.

-The following was done before modelling:
+The following was done **before modelling:**
-1. Created a new dataframe to store the response variable and the predictors.
+1. Created a **new dataframe** to store the response variable and the predictors.
-2. Encoded the data in the dataframe appropriately.
+2. **Encoded the data** in the dataframe appropriately.

-A total of 3 models were attempted:
+Models attempted:
 **1. Binary Classification:**

     a.
 The dataset was split into Train and Test by ratio of 7:3.